State Programs

 Can you provide tariff inputs for simulation?

-Due to the number of approved simulation programs and wide variation in regulated tariffs and 3rd party energy provider contracts, the Program Manager cannot provide tariff inputs.
+Due to the number of approved simulation programs and wide variation in regulated tariffs and 3rd party energy provider contracts, the program manager cannot provide tariff inputs.

-What is the purpose of calibrating the Baseline Model?
+What is the purpose of calibrating the baseline model?

 Calibration of the baseline model with actual utility bills is required to ensure that the model accurately represents energy use at the facility.
 This will result in higher accuracy of estimated savings.